IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2023-04-17-the-sorry-state-of-software-ui-ux.md

 ## What does the future look like?
 Now that I've laid out the bad news, I should say, "Fear not, all is not lost!".
 Software engineering can (and I hope will) return to its glory days when people were floored with what you could do with a computer.
 Here's the good news, dear reader: The future is up to you!
 Write/read/share/talk (even casually) and hold each other to a higher standard.
 We got this :)

+## Readers' comments
+_"I think one big part of UX design is a user-study that most people decide to skip over and UX designers kind of push their own biased designs.
+For everything small one cannot do a study, which is when some prior experience is useful.
+But, that experience - similar to subjective debates on code reviews - can lead to biased implementations too."_ - KB
+_"I definitely think software developers need to have more ownership.
+They don't want to take it."_ - MN

 _\*: I once bought a board game from someone after confirming they take "Cash".
 I meant the app.
 They meant... cash._